Azure Availability Sets vs Zones: Key Differences Explained | Updated 2025

 • # az vm create –name MyVM –resource-group MyResourceGroup –availability-set MyAvailabilitySet –image UbuntuLTS

-Using ARM Templates: You can define Availability Sets in Azure Resource Manager (ARM) templates to automate the deployment of VMs with high availability.
+Using ARM Templates: You can define Availability Sets in Azure Resource Manager (ARM) templates to automate the deployment of VMs with high availability, similar to how AWS Reinvent Reinforces the Growth of Cloud Computing, promoting innovations and strategies for enhancing cloud infrastructure and ensuring availability across AWS environments.

 Configuring Availability Zones: To deploy resources across multiple Availability Zones, you can select an Availability Zone when creating the resource (e.g., VM, Load Balancer, Storage Account).
 Availability Zones are supported in select Azure regions.